canada-ca/design-system/feedback/when.md

 In certain cases, people will leave feedback with their opinions of a certain program or policy.
 Addressing a policy issue is beyond the scope of web teams, so it's important to share these comments with program and policy colleagues.

 ### Recognizing and handling threats
 Before you implement the page feedback tool on your pages, make sure your organization has a process in place to deal with threatening feedback.
-A similar process may already be documented for threats received through email, call centres, or social media.
+A similar process may already be documented for threats received through email, social media and/or call centres.
+Though the likelihood of receiving threatening feedback is low, there is still a risk given the open textbox.
+So it’s important to be prepared.

 Depending on the nature of the threat, there are different steps that should be taken.

 ### Specific threat or a personal crisis
 Identifies a target (address, office name, person) and / or the person leaving the comment.